Positron Settings

 MCP Servers in Positron

-MCP servers can be configured either in the VS Code settings (assistant.mcpServers) or in the shared config file (mcpServers key).
+MCP servers can be configured either in the Positron / VS Code settings (assistant.mcpServers) or in the shared config file (mcpServers key).
 The format is the same in both locations.
 See the MCP Servers guide for configuration details.

 Custom Base URLs and Headers